pfliegster/neopixel-enclosures/README.md

 and the screws will protrude slightly from the front of the assembly:

 <img src="assets/screwin_enclosure_assy_panhead.png" width="500px">

+On the back enclosure part in particular, there are additional settings for the `screw_hole_diameter`, `screw_depth`, `include_nut_pocket` and `nut_pocket_depth` allow for even greater control over mounting hardware and options.
+For instance, setting `include_nut_pocket = false,` and the `screw_hole_diameter = 2.9,` allows for self-threading of an M3 screw into the back part instead of requiring a nut.
+In this case though you will want to use a shorter M3 screw to assemble the parts (6 mm or 8 mm length).
+See the comments in the design file for more detail on the use of these additional parameters.

 ## Assembly and Animation files
 As mentioned above in the *Customization* section, this repository provides a top-level assembly design file (**neopixel_x8_stick_assy.scad**) for help in visualizing how the enclosure parts fit together and performing fit check with other components like the NeoPixel PWB, wiring harness, and mounting hardware.